 The development of needs and demands, the mechanism of meeting them, the acquisition of materials from the outer world, the mobilization of internal reserves, and the purpose of satisfaction comply with general biological and physiological rules.
-Thus, the stimulus-excitement in the somatic organism, the internal and external processing of them, the relief and response, are all of biological-physiological character, i.e. specific to man as the direct manifestations of nature characterizing all living organisms.
-The organism ensures the biological continuity of human life, and it is this biological-physiological formation which opens the possibility for all human events.
-The specific functionality called higher nervous system, develops within that formation.
+Thus, the stimulus-excitement, the somatic organism, their internal and external processing, relief and response, are all of biological-physiological character i.e. specific to man as the direct manifestations of nature characterizing all living organism.
+The organism ensures the biological continuity of human life, and it is this biologicalphysiological formation which opens the possibility for all human events.
+The specific functionality, called higher nervous system, develops within that formation.
 The psyche, as a specific human formation, exceeds this merely biological sphere.

-Some of the details concerning the soma as a separate entity are still disputed.
+Some details of the soma as a separate entity are still disputed.
 These are, however, of minor importance.
 The theories relating to the development and nature of the human psyche are more complex.